 Public Information Act

-PIA requests will be acknowledged and you will receive the documents or a status report within ten (10) working days.
-However, the County has up to thirty (30) days to comply with more time consuming requests.
+Upon the completion of a PIA form, a window of confirmation will appear and you will receive the documents or a status report within ten (10) working days.
+However, the County has up to thirty (30) days to comply with more time-consuming requests.
 The County is not required to create records to satisfy a PIA request.

 The County may also assess a fee for responding to a PIA request.
 The first two hours of the search are at no cost, after two hours a fee of $25/hour will be assessed.
 The County may also charge for copies at the rate of $0.25/page.
 If the County determines that the search will take more than two hours, the requestor will be provided with a written estimate of the cost to produce the records.
 Payment of the estimated costs must be received before the search is started.